Skip to content

 2022-2023 Cadre on Caring

 The Relational Cadre is a diverse group of humans who are invited to explore aspects of a central theme through the lens of Relational Cultural Theory (RCT).
-Using an unconference format, participants will be provided a prompt encompassing this year’s theme—Caring—that will be discussed in small breakout groups, sharing those insights when returning to the larger group.
-Cadre members are encouraged to apply the theme to their own interests, expertise, and projects between sessions.
-As […]
+Using an unconference format, participants will be provided a prompt encompassing this year’s theme—Caring—that will be discussed in small breakout groups, sharing those… Read More »2022-2023 Cadre on Caring

 A card reading Mutuality is the experience of affecting one another.
 This requires emotional availability, an openness to influence and change.
 Non-mutual relationships abstruct growth of all people, but particularly the development of subordinate or marginalized groups.